zaireali649/templates/llm-txt/CREATE_LLM_TXT.md

-# Create llm.txt for This Project
+# Create llms.txt for This Project

 **Instruction for AI Assistant:**

-> Create an optimized `llm.txt` file for this project following the standards in `@LLM_TXT_STANDARDS.md`.
+> Create an optimized `llms.txt` file for this project following the standards in `@LLM_TXT_STANDARDS.md`.
 Analyze all files in this repository and generate comprehensive descriptions for each, organized by functional area.

 That's it!
 Just say that to any AI code agent.